Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Introduction

 {\bf Proposed methods}: To efficiently fuzz mempools, our key observation is that real-world mempool implementation admits transactions based on abstract ``symbols'', such as pending and future transactions, instead of concrete value.
 Thus, {\it sending multiple transactions under one symbol would trigger the same mempool behavior repeatedly}, and it suffices to explore just one transaction per symbol during fuzzing without losing the diversity of mempool behavior.

 {\tangSide{R9} We propose symbolized-stateful mempool fuzzing or \textsc{mpfuzz}.
 To begin with, \textsc{mpfuzz} is set up and run in a three-step workflow: It is first manually set up against a size-reduced mempool under test, which induces a much smaller search space for fuzzing.
-Second, \textsc{mpfuzz} is iteratively run against the reduced mempool to discover short exploits.
-Third, the short exploits are manually extended to actual ones that are functional on real mempools and Ethereum clients.
-Internally, the design of \textsc{mpfuzz} is based on seven transaction symbols we design out of Ethereum semantics: future, parent, overdraft, latent overdraft, and replacement transactions.
+Second, \textsc{mpfuzz} is iteratively run against the reduced mempool to discover short exploits. {Third, \textsc{mpfuzz} automatically extends the short exploits to actual ones that are functional on real mempools and Ethereum clients.} Internally, the design of \textsc{mpfuzz} is based on seven transaction symbols we design out of Ethereum semantics: future, parent, overdraft, latent overdraft, and replacement transactions.
 Under these symbols, in each iteration of fuzzing, \textsc{mpfuzz} explores one concrete transaction per symbol, sends the generated transaction sequence to the target mempool, observes the mempool end state, and extracts the feedback of symbolized state coverage and state promisingness in reaching bug oracles to guide the next round of fuzzing.
-In particular, \textsc{mpfuzz} employs a novel technique to evaluate state promisingness, that is, by {\it optimistically} estimating the costs of unconfirmed transactions whose validity is subject to change in the future. }
+In particular, \textsc{mpfuzz} employs a novel technique to evaluate state promisingness, that is, by {\it optimistically} estimating the costs of unconfirmed transactions whose validity is subject to change in the future. {After finding a short exploit against the reduced mempool, \textsc{mpfuzz} automatically extends the small exploit to a more extensive exploit that is effective within a larger mempool.
+Specifically, \textsc{mpfuzz} extracts all the unique admission event patterns in the small exploit and aligns these patterns to construct the attack transaction sequence on the larger-size mempool. }}